AcalephStorage/kontinuous/README.md

 Once a token is generated, this can be added to the request header as `Authorization: Bearer {token}` to authenticate requests.

+Alternatively the CLI Client can manage the token generation

 ## API

 kontinuous is accessible from it's API.
-The API can be available via swagger.
+The API docs can be viewed via Swagger.

 The API doc can be accessed via `{kontinuous-address}/apidocs`

 ## Clients

-At the moment, there is only a cli client (here)[https://github.com/AcalephStorage/kontinuous/tree/develop/cli].
+At the moment, there is a basic cli client [here](https://github.com/AcalephStorage/kontinuous/tree/develop/cli).
+A Web based Dashboard is under development.

 ## Development